 Challenging the Concept of UNESCO’s World Heritage?
 The History of the Former Concentration Camp Auschwitz-Birkenau as World Cultural Heritage

 The project »The Former Concentration and Extermination Camp Auschwitz-Birkenau as World Heritage« investigates the integration of the former concentration and extermination camp Auschwitz-Birkenau into the concept of UNESCO World Heritage from the end of the 1970s.
 It is part of the project »Knowledge of the World - Heritage of Mankind: The History of UNESCO World Cultural and Natural Heritage«.

 Knowledge of the World - Heritage of Mankind: The History of UNESCO World Cultural and Natural Heritage

-The research project investigates the origins of the UNESCO World Heritage program for the first time on the basis of historical sources.
-Taking the World Heritage program governance institution as a prism, it investigates the shifting structures, institutions and actors, perceptions and agency.
-In five subprojects, it provides new insights into "transformations" of statehood, society and politics, culture and nature, time and space, past, present and future since the 1970s.
+The research project investigated the origins of the UNESCO World Heritage program for the first time on the basis of historical sources.
+Taking the World Heritage program governance institution as a prism, it investigated the shifting structures, institutions and actors, perceptions and agency.
+In five subprojects, it provided new insights into "transformations" of statehood, society and politics, culture and nature, time and space, past, present and future since the 1970s.